godotengine/godot-website/collections/_article/godot-3-6-finally-released.md

 ---

-*Personal note from [Rémi](https://github.com/akien-mga) (Project Maintainer): I started the work on 3.6 back when 4.0 was still in development, but it proved quite difficult to maintain so many branches in parallel. [lawnjelly](https://github.com/lawnjelly/) thankfully volunteered to take over the release management work for 3.6 and brought it to the finish line.
+*Personal note from [Rémi Verschelde](https://github.com/akien-mga) (Project Maintainer): I started the work on 3.6 back when 4.0 was still in development, but it proved quite difficult to maintain so many branches in parallel. [lawnjelly](https://github.com/lawnjelly/) thankfully volunteered to take over the release management work for 3.6 and brought it to the finish line.
 Kudos to him, and [timothyqiu](https://github.com/timothyqiu) who also did countless cherry-picks from 4.x to 3.6.*

 *In fact, most big new features in this release were developed by lawnjelly himself, but he's too humble to give himself a shoutout – so I do it for him with this note sneakily introduced in his blog post ;)*